What is Snow Leopard?

 Special Features | Thick fur, long tail, powerful leaper |

-- Hemis National Park (Ladakh): A renowned hotspot for snow leopard sightings.
+- Hemis National Park (Ladakh): Famous for its snow leopard sightings and rugged beauty.

 What do they eat?